 - Thursday 18 June 2020: St William holds online Question and Answer sessions

 - Thursday 20 August 2020: Planning Committee preview of the scheme from 7.30pm.
 This meeting is open to the public.
 Watch the meeting

-- Tuesday 1 December 2020: Planning Commitee meeting and possible referral to Mayor of London depending on the Planning Committee decision.
+- Tuesday 1 December 2020: Planning Committee resolves to grant planning permission subject to conditions and legal agreements being reached.
+It will then be referred to the Mayor of London.
 Watch the Planning Committee meeting on line

 St William Homes is held online Question and Answer session on Thursday 18 June 2020.

 St William Homes LLP held two resident drop in engagement meetings at Lea Bridge Library, Lea Bridge Road, Leyton, E10 7HU on Thursday 14 November 2019 and Saturday 16 November 2019.

 See the information boards for these events.

 Two resident engagement meetings were held at Lea Bridge Library, Lea Bridge Road, Leyton, E10 7HU on Thursday 18 July 2019 and Saturday 20 July 2019.

 Bigger trains planned for Lea Bridge

 Greater Anglia is investing in new trains which are expected to start serving Lea Bridge Station during 2021.